mucommander/mucommander/package/readme.txt

 New features:
 - Enhance file searching with the ability to specify text that the files should contain (similar to 'grep').
 - Enable switching to the next or previous image found in the active folder from the image viewer.
+- The 'View' action now displays the calculated size of the selected directories in the folder panel.

 Improvements:
 - File-search dialog is loaded with the previously selected search options instead of the default search options.